THE MANDATE FOR MISSIONS

 While planning for our Missions emphasis month I had four goals for us as a church.
 Allow me to take this opportunity to share these four goals with you.

-My first goal was to use October as a time to teach and remind us of the reason we support Missions.
+My first goal was to use October as a time to teach and remind us of the reason we support local and foreign Missions.
 I want to be sure that our church has a solid theological understanding of Missions.
 If we don’t understand why we support missionaries, we will inevitably lose passion for our Missions program.

 1. Am I willing to consistently pray for the missionaries that our ministry financially supports?

-2. Am I willing to give financially to the Missions program at Grace Baptist Church so our missionaries can remain on the field?
+2. Am I willing to financially give to the Missions program at Grace Baptist Church so our missionaries can remain on the field?

 If God has challenged your heart to financially give more faithfully to our missionaries, I encourage you to dedicate an amount to give each month to our Missions program.
 As a church, our Missions support is not part of our yearly budget.
 We support our missionaries through giving that is above our normal monthly offerings.
 Perhaps you have not been supporting our Missions program and God has called you to start.
 Prayerfully dedicate an amount each month and give!

 I know that number three is a life-changing decision that should never be made in haste or in emotion.
 If you sense God’s call to the Mission field I urge you to first seek the Lord’s direction through prayer.
 Next, seek the counsel of godly people before making a final decision.
-But if God is calling you, you have to go!
+But if God is calling you, you must go!